 The difference is in the fat molecule.
 All fats

 and oils are composed of molecules called fatty acids.
-There are two methods of classifying fatty
+There are two methods

+polyunsaturated fats.
 Another system of classification is based on molecular

 size or length of the carbon chain within each fatty acid.
-Fatty acids consist of long
+Fatty acids consist

-have short-chain fatty acids (SCFA), medium-chain fatty acids (MCFA),
+you have short-chain fatty acids (SCFA), medium-chain fatty acids (MCFA),

 and long-chain fatty acids (LCFA).
 Coconut oil is composed predominately

 of medium-chain fatty acids (MCFA), also known as medium-chain triglycerides

-The vast majority of fats and oils in our diets, whether they are
+The vast majority of fats and oils in our diets,

-you consume are LCFA.
+fatty acids you consume are LCFA.

 The size of the fatty acid is extremely important.
-Why?
-Because our

 MCFA are very different from LCFA.
 They do not have

 a negative effect on cholesterol and help to protect against heart disease.